Remote Electrical Neuromodulation for Migraines - CAM 701171

 Nonrandomized Studies

-Numerous nonrandomized, uncontrolled studies have been conducted examining the effectiveness of REN with the Nerivio device for acute migraine.16,17,18,19,20,21,22 The most relevant studies are discussed below.
+Numerous nonrandomized, uncontrolled studies have been conducted examining the effectiveness of REN with the Nerivio device for acute migraine.20,21,22,23,24,25,26 The most relevant studies are discussed below.

-Three single-arm, open-label clinical trials of the Nerivio device were used to inform FDA approval for use in patients other than those with acute migraine due to episodic migraine (Table 6).
-This includes 2 studies21,19 in patients with chronic migraine and 1 study18 in adolescents.
-In the 2 studies19,21 of patients with chronic migraine, mean age was 42 and 44 years, and was 15 years in the study of adolescents.18 In all 3 studies most participants were female (60% – 83%) and White race (86% – 100%).
-In the study by Hershey et al. (2021)18 conducted in adolescents, patients with episodic and chronic migraine were eligible for study inclusion.
+Three single-arm, open-label clinical trials of the Nerivio device were used to inform US Food and Drug Administration (FDA) approval for use in patients other than those with acute migraine due to episodic migraine (Table 6).
+This includes 2 studies25,23 in patients with chronic migraine and 1 study22 in adolescents.
+In the 2 studies23,25 of patients with chronic migraine, the mean age was 42 and 44 years, and was 15 years in the study of adolescents.22 In all 3 studies most participants were female (60% to 83%) and of White race (86% to 100%).
+In the study by Hershey et al. (2021)22 conducted in adolescents, patients with episodic and chronic migraine were eligible for study inclusion.
 The studies reported on the effectiveness of the Nerivio device for acute migraine at 2 and 24 hours; study results are summarized in Table 7.
-The Nerivio device was associated with improvements in pain, symptoms and function in all three studies.
-Adverse events related to the Nerivio device occurred in 1.0 to 2.0 percent of study participants across the 3 studies; no serious adverse events were reported in any of the studies.
-Results from these studies are limited due to their open-label study designs, lack of control groups, and small sample sizes with variable follow-up.
+The Nerivio device was associated with improvements in pain, symptoms, and function in all 3 studies.
+Adverse events related to the Nerivio device occurred in 1.0% to 2.0% of study participants across the 3 studies; no serious adverse events were reported in any of the studies.
+Results from these studies are limited due to their open-label study design, lack of control groups, and small sample sizes with variable follow-up.

 Table 6.
 Summary of Key Nonrandomized Clinical Trial Characteristics